- Business Mentorship Network Overview

 Are you a young (or young at heart) farmer in British Columbia, Alberta, Saskatchewan or Manitoba?
 Are you involved in primary production such as raising livestock, vegetables, fruits, flowers, bees, grain etc. and looking for guidance to grow your business?

-The Young Agrarians Business Mentorship Network (BMN) matches up new farmers (1 to 5 years in business) with seasoned farmers to cultivate the skills to run ecologically sustainable and financially viable businesses.
+The Young Agrarians Business Mentorship Network (BMN) matches new farmers that are 1 to 5 years in business with experienced farmers to cultivate the skills to run ecologically sustainable and financially viable businesses.
 The program has been operating in British Columbia since 2013 and expanded to the Prairie Provinces in 2023.

 To date, the BMN has paired up 163 farmers on 111 farms with 75 mentors creating lasting relationships of support and mutual learning.
 Since the program’s inception, after a season of mentorship, we have seen mentees generate a 87% increase in revenues, a 65% increase in volume of food grown and a 42% increase in land under production.